mattiacapitanio/distributed-tracing-with-redis/README.md

-# Distributed tracing using Redis as message bus
+# Distributed tracing using Redis as message queue

-An example of distributed tracing with Redis as message bus.
+An example of distributed tracing with Redis as message queue for propagate the context.

 ## Description